Learning and development (advanced)

 Objectives

-This course will explore theory and practice in organizational-based learning and development.
-We will look at how the two inter-relate, where the gaps between them are and critique both perspectives.
-In doing so we will use an evidence-based, critical approach.
+This course will explore theory and practice in organisational-based learning and development.
+We will examine how the two inter-relate, where the gaps between them are and critique both perspectives.
+In doing so, we will use an evidence-based, critical approach.
 We will critically explore current models, methods and technologies for managing learning and development inside the HRM process.

 Every topic covered in the course will have an introductory theoretical immediately followed by a practical/concrete part where the participant will be asked to operationalise what learned into practice.